microsoft/DeepSpeed/docs/_tutorials/autotuning.md

 Tuning completed in 0:27:33.988447.
 Total number of experiments: 13.

-As we can see the DeepSpeed autotuner is able to select a better than hand-tuned configuration with a resonable number of eperiments.
-Examples in [Autotuning Hugging Face Examples](https://github.com/microsoft/DeepSpeedExamples/tree/master/autotuning/hf#autotuning-hugging-face-examples) would demenstate the effectiveness of autotuning across different models.
+As we can see the DeepSpeed autotuner is able to select a better than hand-tuned configuration with a reasonable number of experiments.
+Examples in [Autotuning Hugging Face Examples](https://github.com/microsoft/DeepSpeedExamples/tree/master/autotuning/hf#autotuning-hugging-face-examples) would demonstrate the effectiveness of autotuning across different models.